averlarque/izakharau-blog-jekyll/_posts/2021-03-01-definition-of-api-requirements.markdown

 a) make sure how we identify a right Purchase to cancel;
 b) how we proceed with the cancellation.

 Cancellation can mean an actual deletion (bad idea) or an update (good idea) of a Purchase data object.
 Changing a state of an object might trigger a chain of information updates elsewhere in the system.
-This is business logic and you should be aware of it.
+You should be aware about the business logic.
 Either it is triggered automatically or you need to make additional API calls to complete that action.

 The second question is more complex.
-An API call is an invisible participant of the interaction between a user and the system (Use Case).
+An API call is a non-visible participant of the interaction between a user and the system (i.e. Use Case).
 One call can participate in several use cases with each having its context.
 You might cover each context with a separate API endpoint or craft the one to rule them all.
 That is a question of implementation.
-The main thing here is that you need to know those contexts.
+The main thing here is that you need to understand those contexts.

 Again, it is easier to own the context when it is all about systems within your organization.
 But when API goes outside and customer success is relying on that, it is difficult to consider all possible contexts which may appear.

-The important thing here is that you lack control over how APIs are used.
+You lack control over how APIs are used.
 You can define the rules, provide some documentation, and hope that will work.
 Just be prepared that problems occur where no one expects them to be.

 ### Prerequisites
 Now we know why we build our API endpoint and what it does.
 Next step to define what conditions need to be satisfied to make that call.
 In most cases we talk here about authentication and authorization: